fadams/docker-playpen/nvidia-glxgears/README.md

 Fortunately Nvidia have been working on a [Docker plugin](https://github.com/NVIDIA/nvidia-docker) that makes it relatively straightforward to leverage the power of GPU acceleration.

 Note that the nvidia-docker Quick Start instructions are pretty good, but in my case I ran into a few issues.
 The first was that the nvidia-plugin requires nvidia-modprobe, which is available in some Linux repos, but in my case I ended up building it from [source](https://github.com/NVIDIA/nvidia-modprobe) and installing it.
-The second issue that I ran into was that the Ubuntu instructions
+The second issue that I ran into was that the Ubuntu instructions:

 ```
 # Install nvidia-docker and nvidia-docker-plugin
 wget -P /tmp https://github.com/NVIDIA/nvidia-docker/releases/download/v1.0.1/nvidia-docker_1.0.1-1_amd64.deb
 sudo dpkg -i /tmp/nvidia-docker*.deb && rm /tmp/nvidia-docker*.deb

-# Test nvidia-smi
-nvidia-docker run --rm nvidia/cuda nvidia-smi
 ```

 didn't set up the upstart configuration correctly for me, so the nvidia-docker-plugin didn't start up automatically.
-As I was able to start nvidia-docker via
+However, as I was able to start nvidia-docker via

 ```
 sudo start nvidia-docker